peter-leonov/introscope/README.md

 ## Nice tricks

-Wrap all possible IDs in a test-plan like proxy, mock imported side effects and then just run each funtion with different input and record how proxies been called and what returned.
+Wrap all possible IDs in a test-plan like proxy, mock imported side effects and then just run each function with different input and record how proxies been called and what returned.

 ## Notes